-In December 2020, the Trump Administration published two final rules amending certain regulations that implement the Endangered Species Act (ESA; 16U.S.C. §§1531 et seq.) as it relates to critical habitat.
-The first rule defines habitat, and the second clarifies when the U.S. Fish and Wildlife Service (FWS) may exclude certain areas from designation as critical habitat.
-The final rules are effective as of specified dates in January 2021 and apply only to critical habitat designations proposed after the rules take effect.
-The Biden Administration has indicated it will be reviewing these rules pursuant to Executive Order 13990.
+In December 2020, the Trump Administration published two final rules amending certain regulations that implement the Endangered Species Act (ESA; 16 U.S.C. §§1531 et seq.) as it relates to critical habitat.
+The first rule defined habitat, and the second clarifies when the U.S. Fish and Wildlife Service (FWS) may exclude certain areas from designation as critical habitat.
+The final rules were to be effective as of specified dates in January 2021 and apply only to critical habitat designations proposed after the rules take effect.
+On June 24, 2022, the first rule defining habitat was rescinded (87 Federal Register [FR] 37757).
+The Biden Administration has indicated it is reviewing the second rule pursuant to Executive Order 13990.